ubccr/ccrdocs/pages/faq.md

 ## How can I turn off notifications in ColdFront?

 Coldfront users are automatically subscribed to receive notifications regarding their project(s) and allocation(s).
 These email notifications include things like allocations that are expiring soon and allocation status changes.
 Users can turn off these notifications by logging in to [ColdFront](https://coldfront.ccr.buffalo.edu), clicking on your project, and unchecking the check box by your name under the "Enable Notifications" column.
 PIs and managers on projects are not able to turn off notifications.
 If you're certain you do not want to be reminded of allocation renewals, please [contact CCR Help](help.md) for a manual override.

+## How can I get my class access to CCR?

+CCR **may** be able to accommodate small classes that require small amounts of cycles on the primary UB-HPC cluster.
+Please [contact us](help.md) to discuss your course's needs.
+If you've already discussed with us, you should create a project and request allocations in ColdFront as [detailed here](portals/coldfront.md).
+Students need to have created themselves a [CCR system account](getting-access.md) before you can add them to your ColdFront project.

 ## How do I acknowledge the use of CCR resources?